franklinqin0/blog/docs/blog/goethe_9.md

 Das ist mir(für mich) egal/langweilig/wichtig/heiß/peinlich
 Mir ist egal.

+Mir wäre der Lärm dort zu viel.
+The noise there would be too much for me.

 Die Menschen glauben fest an das, was sie wünschen.
+People firmly believe in what they want.

 ### Schreibaufgabe